dat3Cph/material/flow1/jpa/week1/StudentExercise.md

 4. Include appropriate annotations such as `@Entity`, `@Table`, `@Id`, `@GeneratedValue`, and `@Column` to define the primary key and attributes mapping.
 5. Write a Java program that uses the EntityManager to create and persist instances of the "Student" entity to the database.
 6. Retrieve and display the list of all students using a JPQL query.
-7. Update the information of a student and demonstrate how the lifecycle methods trigger.
+7. Update the information of a student and make sure that your code works.

 - Question: Explain the purpose of the `@GeneratedValue` annotation and how it can be used to generate primary key values for entities.
 - Question: Explain the difference between the `AUTO`, `IDENTITY`, and `SEQUENCE` strategies  in conjunction with the `@GeneratedValue` annotation.